Hysterectomy | Tangohanga kōpū

 • If you have health conditions such as diabetes or heart disease, try to have these under good control before the operation.

 • Learn about your operation.
-If there is anything you do not understand, ask your doctor to explain it more clearly.
+If there's anything you don't understand, ask your healthcare provider to explain it more clearly.

 After the operation